 This measurement quickly becomes very problematic, when we think of the people who are resisting or even actively fighting against the social norms and traditional roles in the name of collective progress, human rights, or personal happiness.

-In this case a person may find oneself being separated from one's larger community such as a country and its norms by this deep gap in outlook towards life.
-But it doesn't necessarily indicate that this person is socially unhealthy, as we have to look into his or her relationship with the immediate community (e.g. LGBT, feminists, vegans) and see how he or she is integrated in it.
+In this case, a person may find oneself being separated from one's larger community such as a country and its norms by this deep gap in outlook towards life.
+But it doesn't necessarily indicate that this person is socially unhealthy, as we have to look into his or her relationship with the immediate community (e.g. LGBT, feminists, vegans) and see how he or she is integrated into it.